rohitrajhans/Checkmate2018/README.md

  - Webpage should move according to character movement when map exceeds screen size. (minor)
  - Currently sizing done in px.
 Try to make sizing in relative units.
 (Lite)
  - Make leaderboard page, instructions page.
+ - Hide answer variable in frontend and include a timer.

+Instructions for test play :
+ - Press space to interact with objects
+ - Answers for questions: q.1 - 1, q.2 - 2, q.3 - 3, q.4 - 4